 I became credentialed as a Registered Dietitian in 2013 and have had a variety of professional experiences that include clinical dietetics in a hospital setting, outpatient nutrition counseling, and eating disorders treatment at the partial hospitalization and intensive outpatient levels of care.
 All of these experiences inform my current nutrition practice, and I continue to learn daily from the wisdom of the clients I work with.
 I have received advanced training in evidence based counseling techniques, which allows me to utilize a more therapeutically oriented treatment style.
 My training with the Embodied Recovery Institute (https://embodiedrecovery.org/) brings a lens of understanding that the body itself has a language we can learn to hear and interpret, and much of my current work is oriented around learning to communicate directly with the body to facilitate healing.
 I am level 2 certified in the Embodied Recovery paradigm.

 I offer a client-centered, collaborative approach to nutrition counseling.
-I am not the expert on your body with all of the answers!
-All bodies are unique and each client has an individualized set of needs.
-With a little bit of nutrition science and a lot of reflection on your lived experience, we can work together to discover the behaviors that support your health – as you define it.
-I also believe in taking a “wide lens” approach – which means not only looking at what you are eating, but also your relationship to food and body within the greater context of your life.
+I am not the expert on your body with all of the answers; all bodies are unique and each client has an individualized set of needs.
+I believe in taking a “wide lens” approach – which means not only looking at what you are eating, but also your relationship to food and body within the greater context of your life.
 My work is trauma-informed, meaning I bring an understanding of how nervous system functioning impacts our ability to engage in attuned, embodied eating.
-My hope is that healing your relationship with food and nourishing your body will translate into better self care and nurturing in ALL aspects of your life!
+My hope is that healing your relationship with food and nourishing your body will translate into an increased capacity to live your life to its most vibrant fullest.